phucpq07122000/OOP_Practice/README.md

 +built according to the cleave architecture design pattern\
 +and the project is made by 4 members
 # Role_Project
-## **1. Customer** : This is the default role for all signed-in users.
-You can browse products, add them to your cart, place orders, and transfer money.##
+## **1. Customer**
+-This is the default role for all signed-in users.
+You can browse products, add them to your cart, place orders, and transfer money.
 #### Customer (No login) Functions

      a. **ViewAllListProduct()**